bbypink/awesome-dashboards/README.md

 # Awesome Dashboards

-This repository is a collection of awesome dashboards.
-Each dashboard is a separate project in its own directory.
 Below is a preview of each dashboard.

 ## [AI Predictive Insights](./ai-predictive-insights)